-With razor sharp teeth and toxic saliva that can fell a buffalo, ZSL London Zoo's pair of Komodo dragons are formidable predators.
+With razor sharp teeth and toxic saliva that can fell a buffalo, ZSL London Zoo's Komodo dragon is a formidable predator.

-Come and get face to face with the dragons prowling their state-of-the-art dragon's lair and enjoy panoramic views through an unbroken sweep of more than 20 metres of dragon-proof glass.
+Come and get face to face with the dragon prowling its state-of-the-art dragon's lair and enjoy panoramic views through an unbroken sweep of more than 20 metres of dragon-proof glass.

-The dragon's home has been naturally landscaped to mimic a dry river bed, complete with lush vegetation, sounds of Indonesian birds and of course, the gruesome remains of his last meal - a gory model of a deer carcass.
+The dragon's home has been naturally landscaped to mimic a dry river bed, complete with lush vegetation and sounds of Indonesian birds.

-The dragons at ZSL London Zoo are part of the European Conservation Breeding Programme.
+The dragon at ZSL London Zoo is part of the European Conservation Breeding Programme.